graeme-winter/dials_tutorials/ccp4-dls-2024/MULTI_LATTICE.md

 dials.report indexed.expt indexed.refl
 ```

-Allows the number of reflections indexed on each lattice as a function of rotation angle to be inspected - clearly both lattices are present throughout the data set.
+Allows the number of reflections indexed on each lattice as a function of image number to be inspected - clearly both lattices are present throughout the data set.

 ## Continue Processing